neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-why-am-i-a-porn-addict.md

 <hr class="hrul__bottom"/>

-Aside from the rest of the introductory articles on this website, I highly recommend taking a look at some of the practices on offer, so you can begin to make actual changes to your life today.
+Aside from the rest of the introductory articles on NeverFap Deluxe, I highly recommend taking a look at some of the practices on offer, so you can begin to make actual changes to your life today.

 Hopefully this article clarifies the change of thinking that needs to take place, in order for us to overcome our porn addiction.